poult-lab/daily-word/english_words_ learning.md

 [noun] South Korea has sought to use the Beijing Games to create fresh momentum for the resumption of stalled diplomacy with the North, though uncertainty still lingers over whether the North would accede.

 "the activity of managing relations between different countries; the skill in doing this"

+15.momentum /moʊˈmentəm/

+[n] They began to lose momentum in the second half of the game.

+"the ability to keep increasing or developing"

+[n] The vehicle gained momentum as the road dipped."a force that is gained by movement"

+[n] A falling object gains momentum as it falls.

+"In physics, **momentum** is the mass of a moving object multiplied by its speed in a particular direction."